stirling-research-group/git-tutorial/README.md

         git pull
         ```

-    We should each now have everyone's files in our working directory. without any problems.
+    We should each now have everyone's files in our working directory without any problems.

 ### Resolving Conflicts
 - **Secondary**